Canoparmelia roseoreagens: Description

 Canoparmelia roseoreagens contains several major lichen products: methyl olivetolcarboxylate, methyl divarinolcarboxylate, and eight unknown depsides that are derivatives of norsekikaic acid, norhomosekikaic acid, and norhyperhomosekikaic acids.
 The species epithet roseoreagens refers to the C+ (rose) chemical spot test reaction observed on the medulla.

+Habitat and distribution

+Originally described from specimens collected in the Fazenda da Estrela in Northern Brazil, this corticolous (bark-dwelling) species has since been recorded from São Maurício (Braço do Norte, Santa Catarina) in Southern Brazil.